awpala/my-omscs-notes/cs-6515/01-dynamic-programming.md

 <img src="./assets/01-DP1-021.png" width="650">
 </center>

-This completes the formulation of our dynamic programming algorithm and the analysis of its runtime.
+This completes the formulation of our dynamic programming algorithm and the analysis of its running time.
 Now, let us consider/review some ***important aspects*** of the algorithm design.
   * The first step of the algorithm design process was to define the algorithm in words, i.e., expressing $L(i)$ in terms of words.
     * Our initial attempt (cf. Section 8) used the prefix of the input, in order to find the longest-increasing subsequence on the first $i$ elements of the array $L$ .
   * Next, the second step is to find a recurrence relation that the solution's sub-problems satisfy.